huynguy-db/arcion-docs/content/docs/row-verificator/verification-reports.md

 catalog.table   2022-12-20 21:13:01.0   2023-01-23 12:05:17.0   [8,9,11]
 ```
 ## Generated folders
 The Verificator creates folders for each table.
-The name of each folder follows the name as the corresponding source table name.
+The name of each folder follows the corresponding source table name.

 Each folder contains the following files.
 In the following file names, `SRC_DB` and `DST_DB` corresponds to the source and destination database names respectively.